Skip to main content

 Installable Apps

 The @AppProfile annotation in webforJ enables you to make your app installable on supported platforms.
-Installable web apps integrate seamlessly with the device's operating system.
+Installable web apps integrate with the device's operating system.
 When installed, they appear on the home screen or app menu, similar to native apps.
 To achieve this, certain metadata such as name, description, and icons must be provided.
 These details help the operating system identify and display the app.

 Secure Origin Requirement